Wall Street Journal (Subscription)

 Henry Lim, chairman of dermatology at Henry Ford Hospital in Detroit and a member of the American Academy of Dermatology, says multiple UVA filters still awaiting clearance in the U.S. have been used effectively outside the country for years.

-"In the U.S. we only have three UVA filters that can extend the range of the UVA protection to the long range," said Steven Wang, director of Dermatologic Surgery and Dermatology at Memorial Sloan-Kettering Cancer Center in New Jersey.
-Dr. Wang has had a consulting relationship with some companies that make sunscreen, including L'Oréal, OR.FR +1.75% the Paris-based cosmetic and beauty company, and is a member of PASS.
+“”The U.S. is an island by itself on this one,”” he said. “”They’re available in Canada, available in Europe, available in Asia, available in Mexico, and available in South America.””
+The newly formed PASS Coalition, short for Public Access to Sunscreens, is urging the FDA to act on the eight pending applications for sunscreen ingredients.
+PASS members include chemical companies and others with applications before the FDA. ””In the U.S. we only have three UVA filters that can extend the range of the UVA protection to the long range,”” said Steven Wang, director of Dermatologic Surgery and Dermatology at Memorial Sloan-Kettering Cancer Center in New Jersey.
+Dr. Wang has had a consulting relationship with some companies that make sunscreen, including L’Oréal, OR.FR +1.75% the Paris-based cosmetic and beauty company, and is a member of PASS.

 Both UVA and UVB rays contribute to skin cancer, but the damage caused by UVA rays is harder to measure.
 UVA filters block the rays from the sun that penetrate deep into the skin, causing collagen to break down, resulting in wrinkles.
 They also are a possible cause of melanoma, the deadliest of skin cancers, and may impact the immune system.

 Of the eight pending TEA applications, doctors say ecamsule (also known as Mexoryl SX), Tinosorb S and Tinosorb M are the most effective, all offering long-range UVA protection.